lorenzoscopetani/movie-stack/README.md

 ### General Info
 This web app is based on [TMDB](https://www.themoviedb.org/?language=it-IT) API and it was created with React + Firebase Authentication.
-It's a movies web app, wher you can discover movies from genre, search a specific movie, watch trailer and add movies to your list, saved on Local Storage
+It's a movies web app, wher you can discover movies from genre, search a specific movie, watch trailer and add movies to your list, saved on Local Storage.
+You can update your profile changing your password.

 ### Technologies
 * [React](https://reactjs.org/)